-Chicago, IL Nursing Home Wrongful Death Lawyers
+Compassionate Nursing Home Wrongful Death Lawyers in Chicago

 At Malman Law, we are dedicated to fighting for the rights of victims of mistreatment in nursing homes.
 Sadly, many victims die as a result of their mistreatment, leaving sons, daughters, and other family members with an unfillable void.
 No one should ever lose their life as a result of negligence or abusive treatment in a nursing home.
 Yet, tragically, it happens across the country every single day.

-Our attorneys and professional staff are passionate about helping families of wrongful death victims hold nursing homes accountable for their actions.
+Our lawyers and professional staff are passionate about helping families of wrongful death victims hold nursing homes accountable for their actions.
 When we take a case, we do whatever it takes to help family members obtain maximum compensation for their loss.
 If you have lost a loved one and believe that negligent or abusive treatment may be to blame, please contact us so that we can take the nursing home to task and win the compensation you deserve.

 Leading Causes of Death in Nursing Homes

 Studies have found that 20 to 25 percent of all deaths in the United States occur in nursing homes.
 While many of these deaths are purely attributable to old age and natural causes, a significant portion are attributable to improper and inattentive care.
 The Centers for Disease Control and Prevention (CDC) identified Alzheimer’s disease, cancer, and chronic lower respiratory disease as the leading causes of death among all individuals age 65 and over.
-However, in nursing homes, elderly residents often die prematurely from causes such as:
+However, in nursing facilities, elderly residents often die prematurely from causes such as:

 - Infections from untreated bedsores and other wounds